In today’s construction market, there’s little doubt that technology can hold transformative power.

 Finding solutions for construction labor challenges

 Labor shortages in the construction industry remain significant and widespread.
-A survey by the Associated General Contractors of America (AGC) found that 80 percent of construction companies report having a tough time filling hourly craft positions – which represent the bulk of the construction workforce.
-On top of that, 56 percent also are finding it difficult to fill salaried positions.
-According to AGC, preparing, attracting, and re-skilling the future workforce are necessary steps in reducing that figure – and technology can help bridge the gap.
+A survey by the Associated General Contractors of America (AGC) found that 91 percent of construction companies report having a tough time filling positions — which drives up costs and project delays.
+Preparing, attracting, and reskilling the future workforce are necessary steps in reducing that figure — and technology can help bridge the gap.

 How can technology help with labor shortages?
 First, investing in cutting-edge approaches can help recruit and retain more young adults from tech-savvy generations into construction careers.
 Second, technology can streamline labor needs.
-By adopting tech methods to reduce on-site worktime, such as using virtual construction tools like Building Information Modeling (BIM) and automating inventories and ordering, a contractor can better manage productivity levels and its workforce.
+By adopting tech methods to help reduce on-site worktime, such as using virtual construction tools like Building Information Modeling (BIM) and automating inventories and ordering, a contractor can better manage productivity levels and its workforce.

 Addressing construction safety and risk

-According to the 2018 Construction Technology Report by JBKnowledge, almost 50 percent of today’s contractors now have dedicated IT departments, and more construction companies are using technology solutions to internally manage workflows like estimating, project scheduling, and project management as well as to improve safety.
+According to the 2021 Construction Technology Report by JBKnowledge, 44 percent of today’s contractors now have dedicated IT departments, and construction companies are using technology solutions to internally manage workflows like estimating, project scheduling, and project management as well as to improve safety.
 Here are some of the ways technology is helping with efficiency and safety: